Don’t feel bad. Most brands are at the Like It stage

 - Stagnant Shares: Your brand team is happy when they hold onto their share, content to grow with the category.

 - High Private Label Sales: If you only focus on the ingredients and the rational features of the product, the consumer will start to figure out they get the same thing with the private label and the share starts to creep up to 20% and higher.

-How to get to the Love It stage
+How to get to past the Like It stage

 - Focus on action and drive Consideration and Purchase: stake out certain spaces in the market creating a brand story that separates your brand from the clutter.
 Begin to sell the solution, not just the product.
 Build a Bigger Following: Invest in building a brand story that helps to drive for increased popularity and get new consumers to use the brand.